Vancouver to Whistler on the Sea to Sky Highway (Highway 99)

 - Roads can be slippery even in the summer months

-- Infant car seats are required for children weighing up to 9 kg / 20 pounds
+- Infant car seats are required for children weighing up to 9 kilograms / 20 pounds

 During winter months, snow can be heavy on the highway.
 Be prepared for winter driving: